Car Accident Injury Attorney: Protect Your Children

 Common injuries children suffer in car accidents

-Although each auto accident is different and can cause various injuries depending on the speed of the cars, the way they hit each other or another obstacle, and other factors, there are still many common injuries suffered by children in car accidents.
+Although each auto accident is different and can cause various injuries depending on the speed of the cars, the way they hit each other or another obstacle, and other factors, there are still many common injuries suffered by children involved in a car accident.

 These injuries can include brain or head trauma, lung injuries, fractured or broken bones, lacerations and cuts from a broken window or windshield glass, dental injuries, whiplash, and psychological trauma.